 Controlling the entire customer journey has a further advantage.
 It means you can build more robust relationships with consumers.
 The most lasting interactions of anyone who buys from a retailer are those they have with the vendor.
 They’ll remember the service they got in-store or online.
 They may think favorably of the manufacturer if the product is of a high standard.
 That’s a secondary consideration at best, however.

 Direct to consumer brands are part of every interaction with a customer.
 By delivering exceptional customer experience, you can build genuine relationships.
-That’s what leads to loyal customers and high customer lifetime value (CLV).
+That’s what leads to customer retention and high customer lifetime value (CLV).
 It’s also why many DTC brands do work hard to build a community amongst their customers.

 New Products & Markets